Skip to main content

 Spring 1970

-Fannie Delores Valree is the first African-American student to graduate from Belmont College, earning a Bachelor’s of Science degree.
+Fannie Delores Valree is the first African American student to graduate from Belmont College, earning a Bachelor of Science degree.

 1971

-Professor Robert E. Mulloy launches an Introduction to Music Business course, based on a suggestion from music legend Roy Acuff, and the school’s music business program is born.
+Based on a suggestion from music legend Roy Acuff, Professor Robert E. Mulloy starts teaching an Introduction to Music Business course — and the school’s music business program is born.

 December 1972

-Blanton Hall, a cornerstone for Belmont College’s campus, burns down taking with it registrar records, in-progress faculty dissertations and the College’s library, an estimated $2 million in damages.
+A fire destroys Blanton Hall, a cornerstone of the campus, along with registrar records, in-progress faculty dissertations and the College’s library.
+Damages are estimated at $2 million.

 1982